bjheinen/LiquidDiffract/README.md

 ><img src='http://latex.codecogs.com/svg.latex?M\left(Q\right)%20=\begin{cases}1&if\;\,Q%3CQ_{window\_start}\\0.5\left[1+\cos\left(\frac{x\pi}{N-1}\right)\right]&if\;\,Q_{window\_start}%3CQ\leq%20Q_{max}\\0&if\;\,Q%3EQ_{max}\end{cases}'/>
 >
 >where N is width of the window function
->and x is an integer with values from 0 - (N-1) across the window
+>and x is an integer with values from 0 : (N-1) across the window

 After calculating the structure factor the final tab can be used to output S(Q), the pair distribution function g(r), and the radial distiribution function RDF(r), as is.

 #### Iterative Structure Factor Refinement

 The numerical iterative procedure used by LiquidDiffract to minimize the error in the determination of g(r) follows the one proposed by Eggert et al., 2002 [1-4].
 This procedure is based on the assumption that a minimum distance, r-min, can be defined, which represents the largest distance (0 -- r-min) where no atom can be found.
 In a liquid, this should be the distance of the 1st coordination shell.
 Because no atom can be present in this region, no oscillation should be observed in the g(r) function.
-As a result, the function F(r < r-min) = -4&pi;r&rho; However oscillations are commonly observed in this region, due to systematic errors such as the effect of an experimentally limited Q range (Q-max < &inf;) on the determination of the normalisation factor, &alpha;.
+As a result, the function *F(r < r-min)* = -4&pi;r&rho; However oscillations are commonly observed in this region, due to systematic errors such as the effect of an experimentally limited Q range (Q-max < &inf;) on the determination of the normalisation factor, &alpha;.
 The iterative procedure calculates the difference between real and model data in the low-r region and scales S(Q) accordingly to reduce this.

 To refine S(Q) the value of r-min should be set carefully, as it has a strong influence.
 The position of r-min should correspond to the base of the first coordinence sphere in the g(r).

 The number of iterations in the procedure can also be set; a minimum of 3 is normally required for convergence.

-A &Chi;^2 figure of merit, defined as the area under the curve &Delta;F(r) for r<r-min, is used to rate the refinement.
+A *&Chi;<sup>2</sup>* figure of merit, defined as the area under the curve &Delta;F(r) for r<r-min, is used to rate the refinement.

 #### Density (&rho;) Refinement

 The sample density can be determined by finding the value of &rho; that provides the best convergence of the iterative procedure described above.
-This is done by minimising the resultant value of &Chi;^2.
+This is done by minimising the resultant value of *&Chi;<sup>2</sup>*.
 LiquidDiffract supports several different solvers to do this.
 The solver in use, along with specific options like convergence criteria and number of iterations, can be selected from the *Additional Preferences* dialog.
 The solvers currently supported are:

 * L-BFGS-B [14-15]